fridaystreet/drone-ecs-node/README.md

 ```
 ### Settings explained

-Note - The following settings are not used with
+Note - The following settings from drone-ecs are not used.
-Any settings that aren't listed below, operate in exactly the same way as drone-ecs http://readme.drone.io/plugins/ecs

 However, please note that the following settings from drone-ecs are not used in drone-ecs-node: